Installation: .NET platform

 Installing the software

-The software is designed to be installed using Nuget, in which case all its dependencies will be automatically loaded as well.
+When SaxonCS is installed with Nuget, all of the dependencies will be automatically loaded as well.
 It consists of a single DLL file, named SaxonCS.

 To invoke SaxonCS from a C# application, simply add a Nuget dependency to your project as you would for any other third-party library.